+Fifty years after independence, Ghana has established new priorities around vigorous infrastructure development and enhanced social services and development.
+The Maymester course, Ghana: Community and Social Development, engages students in implementing short-term, high -impact and sustainable development projects with various non-governmental organizations (NGOs), social service agencies, and community-based organizations.
 The course involves both experiential and classroom learning, with a significant international-based Service Learning Component, a pedagogical model that intentionally integrates community service, academic learning, and civic learning (www.utexas.edu/provost/academicservice learning/).
-During the four weeks, students will volunteer with various NGOs, social service agencies, and community-based organizations.
-The course content will dovetail with the nature of community service in critical ways to ensure that 1) student learning is enhanced, 2) small-scale community needs are met, and 3) students are able to critically reflect upon their entire experience.
-Students will be placed in agencies in the Greater Accra area.
-In addition, students will take part in educational excursions, such as tours of the Cape Coast slave fortresses, Kakum National Park, Kumasi and rural villages in Ghana's Ashanti region.
+Course content dovetails with the nature of service learning in critical ways to ensure that: 1) student learning is enhanced, 2) small-scale community needs are met, and 3) students are able to critically reflect upon their entire experience.
+Working in teams, students complete community-based projects focusing on literacy, health, education, micro-financing and youth empowerment.
+A unique aspect of the course is that students work alongside Ghanaian university peers who also benefit from being part of the program.

+In addition, students have the opportunity to examine the role of colonialism, cultural history and social policy in influencing the prevailing societal issues in Ghana.
+Students take part in educational excursions, such as tours of the Cape Coast slave fortresses, Kakum National Park, Kumasi and rural villages in Ghana's Ashanti region.
 The course combines lectures by University of Ghana faculty and local experts with journal reflections, field reports, and discussions that allow students to integrate their classroom-based work with their community-based volunteer projects.

-Required Pre-Departure International Learning Seminar (1 credit), Spring 2011
+Required Pre-Departure International Learning Seminar (1 credit), Spring 2014